A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 4/README.md

 ## Valley of the Black Tower (party level 11)

   - As the party could approach the encounters in the second half of this book in any order, then be prepared to dynamically adjust the encounters upwards with elite templates or extra creatures to maintain threat levels.
+  - Note the scale on the map is NOT 5ft to the square on the Jorgenfist above ground and below ground maps.
+Many a GM has fallen foul of that small detail!
+  - It is common for PCs to secretly scout using flying, invisibility, etc. and then approach through the rear caves.

 ### A1 (xp )
   - **Non standard Creatures:**